 Amy Wilson-Hardy withdrawn from GB women sevens squad ‘on medical grounds’

-The 32-year-old was replaced in the squad by 2020 Olympian Abi Burton for Great Britain’s 19-15 loss to China in their 5-8 placing match on Tuesday afternoon.
+The 32-year-old was replaced in the squad by 2020 Olympian Abi Burton for Tuesday’s defeat to China and victory over Ireland that saw Team GB finish the competition in seventh place.

-Team GB will play Ireland, who lost 19-7 to hosts France in their earlier contest, at 6pm local time in Paris, with that kick-off determining whether they finish seventh or eighth in the Olympic tournament,

 A BOA spokesperson said: “The British Olympic Association has confirmed that Amy Wilson-Hardy has been withdrawn on medical grounds from the Paris 2024 rugby sevens placement matches and will be replaced by Tokyo 2020 Olympian Abi Burton.